“Evil isn’t done so often by evil people, but by good people who do not know themselves.”

 Like I said, I already wrote a whole post about my start-up and business failures, but the one thing I did not do in that post was get deeply into how I screwed up.
 So I’ll dive into one example of a big failure, probably my biggest and most personal ever:

-The movie about my life failed.
+failed.
 And it failed mainly because of my bad decisions, and all of those decisions were ultimately driven by my deep identity and emotional issues.

 I had an immense amount invested in this movie.
 Not money–I actually had zero money invested in it.
 But I had my entire identity and emotional state invested in its creative and commercial outcome.